Suaib65/Suaib65/README.md

 ###

-<p align="left">Hi, I'm a CS undergrad skilled in programming, software development and a knack for AI, machine learning, and Data Science.</p>
+<p align="left">I'm a CS undergrad skilled in programming, software development and a knack for AI, machine learning, and Data Science.</p>

 ###